ujwalp15/manifest-manipulation/README.md

 > Creates a manifest with all prebuilts set to clone-depth=1 for minimising bandwidth and disk usage

-To use, copy the `shallow-prebuilts.py` file to your working directory, then execute by running `./shallow-prebuilts.py`
+To use, copy the `shallow-prebuilts.py` and `functions.py` files to your working directory, then execute by running `./shallow-prebuilts.py`

 To utilise the manifest created